Achain-Dev/Achain/README.md

 Achain
 =========
-Achain is a new blockchain based on BTS1.0 which integrates lua virtual machine based smart contracts, a software platform designed to help coordinate voluntary free market operations amongst a set of social actors.
+Achain is a new blockchain based on BTS1.0 which integrates lua virtual machine based smart contracts, yet a software platform designed to help coordinate voluntary free market operations amongst a set of social actors.

 These social actors together maintain a replicated deterministic state machine which defines the state of a free market.
 This state machine unambigiously defines the ownership of resources amongst market participants, the rules by which resources are reallocated through market operations, and the history of all market operations.
 Social actors are free to voluntarily enter and exit the market as desired.